-Eurosonic Noorderslag announces Switzerland as the focus nation for its 2020 festival and launches conference pre-sale
+Eurosonic Noorderslag has announced Switzerland as the focus nation for its 2020 festival and launches conference pre-sale.

 Sign up for IQ Index

 The 2020 Brit Awards will reduce prize categories to nine, include live music agents in the new-look critics’ choice panel and give more creative freedom to artists

 Organisers of the 2020 Brit Awards have announced changes to the format and content of next year’s ceremony, which will include fewer awards and more live performances to mark the event’s 40th year.

 Last year’s Brits saw performances from Hugh Jackman, Calvin Harris, Sam Smith, Dua Lipa, Pink, Jorja Smith, the 1975 and Jess Glynne, among others.

 The number of awards handed out on the night will be reduced from 14 to 9, with the removal of the international group, Brits global success, British artist video, best British producer and outstanding contribution to music categories.